microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/resources/security-cloudappdiscovery-overview.md

 ## Cloud app discovery API use cases

-Customers can get all the data available on the discovered Apps page via Microsoft Graph API.
+Customers can get all the data available on the discovered apps page via Microsoft Graph API.
 The following are some key user scenarios the API supports.

 ### List all users who use a specific risky SaaS app